 What is your solution?

 Go into more details regarding your product and explain how exactly it can be used to solve the problem.
 You must also tell the agency which features of the product the customers should find most appealing.
+You can find many digital marketing agency brief templates online but you should create a unique brief that includes exactly your needs.

 What is your brand message?